-- The Pioneer Approach to long-term care is a growing national movement to improve the quality of life for both long term care residents and staff.
-The following brochures provide information on this movement.
+- The Pioneer Approach (Illinois Pioneer Coalition) to long-term care is a growing national movement to improve the quality of life for both long term care residents and staff.

 - Resident’s Rights for People in Care Facilities – Care facility residents are guaranteed certain rights, protections and privileges according to Illinois and Federal law.
 The following brochures detail those rights and explain where to turn if rights are violated.

-- Money Follows the Person (brochure, 2011) is a statewide, multi-agency initiative to help older adults move out of the nursing home and back into their communities.
+- Money Follows the Person (brochure, 2011 - 698 KB) is a statewide, multi-agency initiative to help older adults move out of the nursing home and back into their communities.

 See also: Legal Services